unocps/unocps.github.io/_teaching/2022-fall-teaching-1.md

 * Instructor: Pei-Chi Huang
 * Email: phuang at unomaha dot edu
 * Office Hour: Monday/Friday 1:15PM - 2:15PM via Zoom or by appointment
-* Note: Students will attend once a week in-person and the other day(s) will participate remotely synchronously.
+* CSCI4500-850: Students will learn from the recorded videos.
+(Location:	Totally Online)
-* Location: Peter Kiewit Institute 263 and Remote Learning
+* CSCI4500-001: Students will attend once a week in-person and the other day(s) will participate remotely synchronously (Location: Peter Kiewit Institute 263 and Remote Learning)
 * [Course Schedule](#schedule)

 ## Prerequisites: